UntestedEngineer/vaultwarden/README.md

 **This is a fork of [https://github.com/dani-garcia/vaultwarden](https://github.com/dani-garcia/vaultwarden).
-There are no changes other than maintaining the same application at my own cadence.**
+There are no changes other than maintaining the same application at my own cadence.

+Kubernetes examples can be found under the Kubernetes subdirectory.
+The PVC referenced assumes Longhorn CSI is deployed, however adapt PV/PVC as necessary.
+The referenced secret must be created for database access. **

 ### Alternative implementation of the Bitwarden server API written in Rust and compatible with [upstream Bitwarden clients](https://bitwarden.com/download/)*, perfect for self-hosted deployment where running the official resource-heavy service might not be ideal.